Y.M.C.A. (song): Song structure

-The song, played in the key of G♭ major, begins with 8 bars of a Db suspended chord over a bare disco drum beat.
+The song, played in the key of G♭ major, begins with 6 bars of a D♭ suspended chord over a bare disco drum beat.
 This is followed by a brass riff, backed by the constant pulse that typified disco.
 Many different instruments are used throughout for an overall orchestral feel, another disco convention, but it is brass that stands out.

 As with other Village People hits, the lead vocals are handled by Willis and the background vocals are supplied by Willis and professional background singers.
 The distinctive vocal line features the repeated "Young man!" ecphonesis, followed by Willis singing the verse lines.
 The background vocals join in throughout the song.

 Willis' version of the song is used in the Village People film Can't Stop the Music, though by that time Ray Simpson had replaced him as the policeman.

 Reception

 Billboard stated that "Y.M.C.A." is "another example of [the Village People's] droll humor, playing off its gayness with hard hat themes."
 Billboard also called "Y.M.C.A." (and its B-side, "The Women") one of the best cuts on the Cruisin' album.
 Cash Box said that "Y.M.C.A." has "layered horn work and strings and a bright, soaring chorus" and that "Willis' lead vocals are commanding."
-Record World said that it "has the same foot-stomping bass line and tongue-in-cheek lyrics" as previous Village People hit "Macho Man" and that "the vocals are strong and the production thunderous."
+Record World said that it "has the same foot-stomping bass line and tongue-in-cheek lyrics" as previous Village People hit "Macho Man" and that "the vocals are strong and the production thunderous".

-Although the song did not reach No. 1 in the United States, it became a No. 1 hit throughout the world and has remained popular at parties, sporting events, weddings and functions ever since.
+Despite not reaching No. 1 in the United States, it became a No. 1 hit throughout the world and has since remained popular at parties, sporting events, weddings.

 Music video

-The music video for "Y.M.C.A." was filmed in New York City in July 1978.
-The video features the band singing the song and dancing all over the city.
+The accompanying music video for "Y.M.C.A.", filmed in New York City in July 1978, features the band singing the song and dancing all over the city.
 The location shown the most is the original site of YMCA, McBurney, 213 West 23rd Street.
-Other filming locations included 395 West Street, the West Side Piers and Hudson River Park.
+Other filming locations included 395 West Street – site of the Ramrod gay club – the West Side Piers and Hudson River Park.
 It ends with the camera zooming in on the Empire State Building.